jose-puente-digital-hmrc-gov-uk/epaye-api/resources/public/api/conf/1.0/documentation/overview.md

 * Non-RTI charges
 * Breakdown of individual charges

-This information is intended for use by employers and agents to check their own calculations of their clients' tax liability.
+This information is intended for use by employers and their agents to check their own calculations of their clients' tax liability.

 This version of the API is currently in development and is very likely to be enhanced.